bbarufaldi/OpenVCT_Pipeline/README.md

 References for methodology:

 Lago, M. A., Maidment, Andrew.
 D. A., Bakic, P. R. (2013).
 Modelling of mammographic compression of anthropomorphic software breast phantom using FEBio.
-Int’l Symposium on Computer Methods in Biomechanics and Biomedical Engineering.
+Intl Symposium on Computer Methods in Biomechanics and Biomedical Engineering.

 Barufaldi, B., Bakic, P. R., Pokrajac, D. D., Lago, M. A., Maidment, A. D. A. (2018).
-Developing populations of software breast phantoms for virtual clinical trials. <i>14th International Workshop on Breast Imaging (IWBI 2018), July, 73. [https://doi.org/10.1117/12.2318473](https://doi.org/10.1117/12.2318473)
+Developing populations of software breast phantoms for virtual clinical trials.
+14th International Workshop on Breast Imaging (IWBI 2018), July, 73. [https://doi.org/10.1117/12.2318473](https://doi.org/10.1117/12.2318473)

 ### **3. OpenVCT.insert**